 This system uses irrigation tubing and the force of the washing machine’s built in pump.

 It is also called: Laundry to Landscape Greywater System, Laundry to Mulch Basins Greywater, and a Drumless Laundry Greywater System

 Greening the Desert II is a dynamic water harvesting project in Jordan.
 This video is a great update of the original version.
 Click here to watch the video with Arabic subtitles.
-For more information and data on this project, see the blog “Permaculture Under Drought and Salinity Conditions” by Mohammed Ayesh, a Jordanian agricultural engineer who has long been involved in the project.
+For more information and data on this project, see the article, “Permaculture Under Drought and Salinity Conditions,” by Mohammed Ayesh, a Jordanian agricultural engineer who has long been involved in the project.